s1042992/HSCC_PaperList/paperlist.md

 - [x] RusTEE: Developing Memory-Safe ARM TrustZone Applications
 - [x] T-VMI: Trusted Virtual Machine Introspection in Cloud Environments
 - [x] StreamBox-TZ: Secure Stream Analytics at the Edge with TrustZone
+- [x] TrustICE: Hardware-assisted Isolated Computing Environments on Mobile Devices
+- [x] SuiT: Secure User Interface Based on TrustZone
+- [x] TZ-MRAS: A Remote Attestation Scheme for the Mobile Terminal Based on ARM TrustZone
+- [x] App Developer Centric Trusted Execution Environment
+- [ ] PrOS: Light-Weight Privatized Se cure OSes in ARM TrustZone
+- [x] Hardware-Backed Heist-Extracting ECDSA Keys from Qualcomm’s TrustZone
+- [x] The Security of ARM TrustZone in a FPGA-Based SoC
+- [x] On the Security Evaluation of the ARM TrustZone
+- [x] The Lazarus Effect: Healing Compromised Devices in the Internet of Small Things
 ---

+### Trusted execution environments
+- [x] Keystone: An Open Framework for Architecting TEEs
+---

 ### UAV
 - [x] Dynamic Mobility-Aware Interference Avoidance for Aerial Base Stations in Cognitive Radio Networks
 - [x] Automating CSI Measurement with UAVs: from Problem Formulation to Energy-Optimal Solution
 - [x] User-Centric View of Unmanned Aerial Vehicle Transmission Against Smaet Attacks
 - [X] Looking before Crossing: An Optimal Algorithm to Minimize UAV Energy by Speed Scheduling with a Practical Flight Energy Model
+- [X] Privaros: A Framework for Privacy-Compliant Delivery Drones
 ---

 ### Network Security